johans-work/niyanodes/README.md

 ##

 Adding a layer is adding more work, so it needs to be worth it, like why you would digitize something analog.
-Nodalizing adds uniformity and universality to the abstractions of any system, unlocking the power of abstraction itself.
+Nodalizing adds uniformity and universality to abstractions while unlocking the features of abstraction itself.

+Computer objects have it both ways.
+The abstractions themselves become real.

 Similar to what digital does for analog, nodal will do for digital.